Quantum correlations in molecular cavity optomechanics: Introduction

 \section{Introduction}

-At the heart of the quantum revolution reside quantum correlations – entanglement, steering, and discord.
-These non-classical phenomena transcend mere theoretical curiosities; they are, in fact, the bedrock upon which groundbreaking advances in quantum information processing are built.
+Quantum correlations such as entanglement, steering, and discord form a bottleneck of modern quantum technologies.
+These non-classical phenomena transcend mere theoretical curiosities, they are the bedrock upon which groundbreaking advances in quantum information processing are built.
 Whether enabling unconditionally secure communication through quantum cryptography~\cite{Li2003} and facilitating seamless transfer of quantum states via teleportation~\cite{Vaidman1994}, or underpinning the computational power of quantum algorithms, these correlations are truly required.

 While quantum entanglement is widely celebrated as the ultimate expression of inseparable correlations between distant systems~\cite{Lai2022}, Einstein-Podolsky-Rosen (EPR) steering reveals another manifestation of nonlocality.
-It captures the unique scenario in which one party can remotely influence or \textit{steer} another's quantum state through local measurements – a critical resource for one-sided device-independent quantum information protocols~\cite{Kogias2015, Sohail2023}.
+It captures the unique scenario in which one party can remotely influence or \textit{steer} another's quantum state through local measurements – a critical resource for one-sided/nonreciprocal device-independent quantum information protocols~\cite{Kogias2015, Sohail2023}.
 Expanding beyond entanglement, quantum discord~\cite{Ollivier2001} stands as a profound measure, quantifying the full spectrum of genuinely quantum correlations that can persist even in separable states.
 Its distinctive ability to unlock quantum advantages in tasks where entanglement is absent has attracted significant attention~\cite{Datta2008,Lanyon2008,Emale2025,Massembele2025}.

 Cavity optomechanical (COM) systems have emerged as a leading and exceptionally versatile platform for engineering and controlling these quantum correlations.
 By harnessing radiation-pressure coupling between confined optical fields and macroscopic mechanical elements, researchers have extensively theoretically explored and experimentally demonstrated the generation of entanglement~\cite{Xu2010,Agasti2024,Mas2024,Djo2024}, precise control over steering~\cite{Sun_2017}, and sophisticated manipulate discord~\cite{Amazioug2018,Giorda2010,Chakraborty2017}.
 Building upon this robust foundation, recent investigations have extended the optomechanical paradigm to molecular cavity optomechanics (McOM)~\cite{Huang2024,Schmidt_2024,Zou2024,Xomalis2021,Shalabney2015,Chikkaraddy2022,Roelli2024,Berinyuy2025,Berinyuy2025a}.
 In these intriguing systems, the collective vibrational modes of molecular ensembles interact directly with confined optical fields.
 This novel approach promises significant advantages, offering enhanced light-matter nonlinearities and paving the way for a host of unprecedented quantum phenomena, such as optomechanically induced molecular transparency~\cite{Yin2025}, alongside other fascinating developments in molecular polaritons and quantum control~\cite{Xiang2024,Koner2023,Xie2025,Zhang2023,Liu2025,Peng2025,Berinyuy2025,Berinyuy2025a,KoczorBenda2022}.